OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ### Technical Questions

 - What is a **distributed system** and how do they function while minimizing any communication failures?
-How do clients and servers communicate with eachother and maximize speed and functionality?
+How do clients and servers communicate with each other and maximize speed and functionality?

 ### Next Steps